dasec/hystck/docs/source/installation/guest.rst

 Once you are able to start the virtual machine and the OS has been installed and initialized, you should eject the installation medium.

-..
-TODO skip login?

-..
-TODO: pre setup does not install hystck?

 Ubuntu installation - automated
 ###################################